KobAmoah/Factor-Rotation-via-Market-Regime-Classification/README.md

 1. I  make more explicit Value and Growth Factors
 2. I apply sector neutralization to reduce the distributional effects of each factor in biasing the stock selection.
 3. I incorporate Quality into the Value Factor model as the implicit goal of the rotation is to deliver a factor framework that does well over all economic cycles.
-4. I substitute Matthew's original idea which is Leverage dependent, applied in a long-short framework and is rebalanced daily, to an application that is long -only and is rebalanced monthly.
+4. I substitute Matthew's original idea which is Leverage dependent, applied in a long-short framework and is rebalanced daily, to an application that is long -only and is is rebalanced only when the model detects a shift in economic conditions.
-5. The created portfolio is score weighted to ensure it mimics appropriately its style propensity.

-While the idea is targeted at institutional investors, for retail investors(individuals), it should be noted monthly trading will lead to accumulating tax costs.
-To reduce the tax impact of trading, one can modify rebalance rule to only rebalance when the signal changes or after the signal fails to change for a predefined number of months.

-*** I have not backtested the code on Quantconnect yet, but hope to do so sometime soon.
+The idea can be applied not only at the institutional level, but at the retail(individual) level as well.
+The framework is designed to take into account accumulating tax costs on performance.

 ### Theory:
 - Volatility Clustering: Financial time series data often exhibits volatility clustering, where the variance of returns persists over time.